arduino/docs-content/content/arduino-cloud/01.getting-started/06.dashboard-widgets/dashboard-widgets.md

 ![Time Picker Widget](assets/time-picker.png)

-The time picker widget is used to retrieve the local time on your board.
+The time picker widget is used to represent and set a time and/or a date.

 Can be linked with the **CloudTime** variable.